-The equivalent hydraulic conductivity values for the transmissivity calculation were estimated based upon work at the University of Nebraska Conservation and Survey Division by E.C Reed and R. Piskin.
-They assigned permeability values to various unconsolidated materials based on grain size, particle size, degree of sorting and silt content.
+The equivalent hydraulic conductivity values for the transmissivity calculation were estimated based upon work at the University of Nebraska Conservation and Survey by E.C.
+Reed and R. Piskin.
+They assigned permeability values to various unconsolidated materials based on grain size, particle size, degree of sorting, and silt content.
 This work has been used by several authors as the basis for estimating hydraulic conductivity of the sedimentary deposits of Nebraska.
-Due to the well driller's personal interpretation of particle size descriptions and the District's glaciated aquifer system, the "Poor" Degree of Sorting column of values will be used by default to estimate the hydraulic conductivity, K, values, unless otherwise indicated through sieve analysis.
+Due to the well driller's personal interpretation of particle size descriptions only the "Poor" Degree of Sorting column of values will be used to estimate the hydraulic conductivity, K, values.

-Therefore, the method used to determine the hydraulic conductivity and transmissivity is as previously stated: each layer(s) of principle aquifer material recorded in the testhole lithologic log is classified and assigned a value for hydraulic conductivity bases upon the table by Reed and Piskin.
+Therefore the method used to determine the hydraulic conductivity and transmissivity is as previously stated: each layer(s) of principle aquifer material recorded in the testhole lithologic log is classified and assigned a value for hydraulic conductivity based upon the table by Reed and Piskin.
 The hydraulic conductivity is then multiplied by the thickness, in feet, of that material to get a transmissivity value for the layer(s).
-The sum of the transmissivity of the principle aquifer layer(s) is the effective transmissivity of the aquifer(s) at the testhole location.
+The sum of the transmissivities of the principle aquifer layer(s) is the effective transmissivity of the aquifer(s) at the testhole location.